Altitude Control Technologies cures altitude-related health problems

 There's a couple on Vail's Beaver Dam Road who've lived here almost since their address was the outskirts of town.
 They're getting a system.
 They're staying.

-His company did a system for one of the Koch brothers in Aspen.
+They did a system for one of the Koch brothers in Aspen.
 There's a real estate development in Telluride on a ridge that's pushing 10,000 feet in elevation, where the systems are being installed as standard equipment.

 For small bedrooms, a system starts at $20,000.

 Elite athlete training

 Altitude Control Technologies lives at the crossroads of science, physiology and engineering.
 Dr. Peter Hackett and a long list of other physiologists, physicians and scientists helped design the system.
 Hackett has been the team physician on several Mount Everest and Mount McKinley expeditions and is founder and executive director of Telluride's Institute for Altitude Medicine.